jingwei87/cdstore/README.md

 ## Limitations & Known Bugs

 - We assume the upload and download channels are secure (e.g., encrypted and authenticated), and do not implement mechanism for protection.
-We also assume that the user ID (input by CDStore client) is correct, so that the two-stage deduplication is robust against side-channel attacks.
+We also assume that the user ID (input by CDStore client) is correct, so as to ensure the two-stage deduplication robust against side-channel attacks.

 - When encode a test file generated via `urandom`, CDStore sometimes aborts with some errors like
 	```